TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 9/Romans 9.15.md

 ---

-For he saith to Moses, I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion.
+For he said to Moses, "I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion."